skos-ninja/cert-checker/README.md

 ## Parameters

 - `--expires-in-days` sets the number of days before the certificates expire to alert
+- `--max-expired-in-days` set the number of days after the certificates expire to stop alerting
+- `--min-cert-length-in-days` set the minimum number of days a certificate has to be valid for to alert
 - `--slack-webhook` defines the webhook URL of the slack app
 - `--namespace` can be passed multiple times to define each namespace that the app should scan (for all namespaces provide `*`)